illustration of a point of light with many different light streamers extending from it.

 • Individually, long-tail queries don’t drive much traffic, but collectively they can make a difference.

-Let’s talk about long-tail keywords.
-If you read 100 articles, you’ll find 100 different explanations of what they are.
+If you read 100 articles, you’ll find 100 different explanations of what long-tail keywords are.

-Some folks define long-tail keywords as phrases with more than five words.
+Some folks define them as phrases with more than five words.
 Others claim they are less competitive.
 Some say they convert better, and others state they’re more specific than head terms.
 In fact, in a recent survey on LinkedIn, only 22% of respondents understood the concept of long-tail terms.

 The problem with these definitions is they arbitrarily draw lines in the sand to separate long-tail keywords from chunky middle terms.
 If one keyword falls to the right of that line, it’s long-tail.
 If it falls to the left, it isn’t.
 And most folks wrongly use word count as a deciding metric.